about

 Genesee & Wyoming Railroad Services, Inc.

 ASLRRA member holding company Genesee & Wyoming Railroad Services Inc. (G&W) created a suite of America 250 locomotives for use in service on multiple railroads.
 All of the four locomotives are painted blue with red and white details and the phrase “America 250 Years.”
 Then, each has a unique image in white depicting a symbol of America.
-There is a bald eagle on the Indiana & Ohio Railway and Ohio Central Railroad locomotive; the Statue of Liberty on the Connecticut Southern, Providence and Worcester and Berkshire & Eastern railroads; the Liberty Bell on the Buffalo & Pittsburgh Railroad; and the Jupiter locomotive on the Arizona Eastern Railway.
+The images are (clockwise from top right photo) the Jupiter locomotive on the Arizona Eastern Railway; a bald eagle on the Indiana & Ohio Railway and Ohio Central Railroad locomotive; the Statue of Liberty on the Connecticut Southern, Providence and Worcester and Berkshire & Eastern railroads; and the Liberty Bell on the Buffalo & Pittsburgh Railroad.
+G&W also recently unveiled the Mount Rushmore locomotive (below, far left) in use on the Rapid City, Pierre & Eastern Railroad.

 Lake State Railway